trnql/trnql_ios/README.md

 ## Guides

-Please see our website for guides, documentation, and the API Reference [cicking here](http://trnql.com/guides-ios/).
+Please see our website for guides, documentation, and the API Reference by [clicking here](http://trnql.com/guides-ios/).

 ## License